Generalized Scaling for the Constrained Maximum-Entropy Sampling Problem: Introduction

 where $S(x)$ is the support of $x\in\{0,1\}^n$, $C[S(x),S(x)]$ is the principal submatrix of $C$ indexed by $S(x)$, and $\ldet(\cdot)$ is the natural logarithm of the determinant.
 See \cite{FLbook} for an extensive and recent compilation of research on \ref{CMESP}.

-\ref{CMESP} was first algorithmically approached by \cite{LeeConstrained} and then by \cite{AFLW_IPCO,AFLW_Using}.
 When there are no constraints $Ax\leq b$ present, we refer to \ref{CMESP} as \hypertarget{MESP}{MESP}, which was introduced in the ``design of experiments'' literature by \cite{SW}, and was first approached for global optimization by \cite{KLQ}. \hyperlink{MESP}{MESP} corresponds to the fundamental problem of choosing an $s$-subvector of a Gaussian random $n$-vector, so as to maximize the ``differential entropy'', which is a measure of information (see \cite{Shannon}).
 We assume that $r:=\rank(C)\geq s$, so that \hyperlink{MESP}{MESP} always has a feasible solution with finite objective value. \hyperlink{MESP}{MESP} has been applied extensively in the field of environmental monitoring; see \cite[Chapter 4]{FLbook}, and the many references therein.
-Important for applications, the constraints $Ax\leq b$ of \ref{CMESP} can model budget limitations, geographical considerations, and logical dependencies, for example.
+Important for applications, the constraints $Ax\leq b$ of \ref{CMESP} can model budget limitations that take into account the differing cost of observing random variables, geographical considerations (such as having lower and upper bounds on the number of observation in a region), and logical dependencies (such as not observing both of a given pair of random variables, due to technology constraints), for example.
+More broadly, \hyperlink{MESP}{MESP} sits within the field of ``optimal design of experiments'', where the handling of side constraints is a central topic (see \cite{DOE1,DOE2,DOE3}, for example).

-\ref{CMESP} serves as a nice example of a ``non-factorable'' mixed-integer nonlinear program.
+\ref{CMESP} was first algorithmically approached by \cite{LeeConstrained} and then by \cite{FampaPhD,WilliamsPhD,AFLW_IPCO,AFLW_Using}.
+It is implicitly considered in all of the mathematical-programming approaches to \hyperlink{MESP}{MESP}, and it is explicitly mentioned in \cite{Anstreicher_BQP_entropy,Kurt_linx}, for example. \ref{CMESP} serves as a nice example of a ``non-factorable'' mixed-integer nonlinear program.
 When $C$ is a diagonal matrix, \ref{CMESP} reduces to a general cardinality-constrained binary linear program. \cite{AlThaniLeeTridiag,AlThaniLeeTridiag_journal} established that when $C$ is tridiagonal (or even when the support graph of $C$ is a spider with a bounded number of legs), \hyperlink{MESP}{MESP} is then polynomially solvable by dynamic programming.